lishahan/INFO7374_PythonIntro_Exam/Midterm/README.md

-# Midterm Exam - Spring 2017
+### Midterm Exam - Spring 2017

-#Question1
+##Question1
 Enron Email list data analysis

 #Analysis1
--Based on the file given, count the number of unique users from Enron
+-Based on the files given, count the number of unique users from Enron

 #Analysis2
 -Get all the subjects and sort them